collocations.org

 This exquisite little hotel seemed to belong to a different age.

-In an age when few women became politicians, her career was unusual.
+She lived in an age when few women became politicians.

 PHRASES